G7 seeks united front on Russia-Ukraine tensions | DW | 11.12.2021

 German Foreign Minister Annalena Baerbock wants to "take every action to return to dialogue" while her UK counterpart Liz Truss said Russia faces "severe consequences" if it attacks Ukraine.

-UK Foreign Secretary Liz Truss welcomed the Group of Seven (G7) foreign ministers, including Germany's Annalena Baerbock, on Saturday and offered Russia a stern warning over its actions towards Ukraine.
+UK Foreign Secretary Liz Truss welcomed the Group of Seven (G7) foreign ministers, including Germany's Annalena Baerbock, on Saturday and offered Russia a stern warning over its actions toward Ukraine.

 With talks taking place in Liverpool, Truss also called on "free democratic nations" to wean themselves off Russian gas.

-This comes as Russia has reportedly engaged in significant troop build-up near its border with Ukraine, while the Nord Stream 2 pipeline, a project to deliver natural gas from Russia directly to Germany, bypassing pipelines in Ukraine and eastern Europe, could play a major role in pressuring Moscow.
+This comes as Russia has reportedly engaged in significant troop build-up near its border with Ukraine, while the Nord Stream 2 pipeline, a project to deliver natural gas from Russia directly to Germany, could play a major role in pressuring Moscow.

 On the sidelines of the gathering, Truss met German Foreign Minister Baerbock, who was attending her first international gathering.